After the Colosseum, Forum, or Palatine Hill, stay in the ancient heart of Rome instead

 From Colosseum: 3 min walk

-Famous for: the triumphal arch beside the Colosseum, built for Constantine and decorated with reused imperial reliefs.
+Famous for: the triumphal arch beside the Colosseum, raised for Constantine's victory of 312 and faced almost entirely with sculpture stripped from older monuments.

 02